Protecting Your Duro-Last Roofing Investment

 If a leak should appear, you should do the following:

-- Duro-Last must be notified in writing within 30 days in order to meet the terms and conditions of the warranty.
-Caution should be taken when reporting leaks, as the Duro-Last warranty does not provide for leak investigations of claims not attributable to Duro-Last or not covered by the warranty terms.
+- Duro-Last must be notified as soon as possible.
+When reporting leaks, please keep in mind that the Duro-Last warranty does not provide for leak investigations of claims not attributable to Duro-Last or not covered by the warranty terms.

 - You should inspect the leak area to verify that the cause of the leak is indeed covered by the Duro-Last warranty.
 If an authorized contractor or Duro-Last representative is sent to investigate a leak and finds the leak is due to a cause not covered by the Duro-Last warranty, you will (as with all manufacturers) be invoiced for the cost of the investigation by the contractor or Duro-Last.